 And what about inflammable material, such as glass flasks?
 For that, the solution is even easier-- they are piled up next to the incinerator, for which we received no further explanation.

 See Arnika's photos: Another medical waste incinerator found at the hospital in Ashanti Region

 Despite these evident flaws, hospital administration believes that the incinerator is a safe and optimal solution to the medical waste management.
-The president himself is visibly current for bringing it into operation five years ago.
-Whether or not he had taken it to the villagers living and farming a few hundred meters further has not been specified.
+The president himself is responsible for bringing it into operation five years ago.
+Whether or not the waste is taken to the villages and farms a few hundred meters from the hospital has not been specified.

 All in all, the analysis of the sampled ashes will tell us more.
-But it seems unlikely that even unflattering results would cause the local medical waste management to change.
+But it seems unlikely that even unflattering results would cause the local medical waste management to be required to change.